WHY is this medicine prescribed?

 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking granisetron, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using granisetron injection, call your doctor.

 What SIDE EFFECTS can this medicine cause?

-Granisetron may cause side effects.
-Tell your health care provider if any of these symptoms are severe or do not go away:
+Granisetron injection may cause side effects.
+Tell your doctor if any of these symptoms are severe or do not go away: